MuizMuhammad99/Event-Ticketing-System/README.md

 # Event Ticketing System Frontend

 A responsive, modern web application that integrates with the Event Ticketing API to display events and sales analytics.
+*For backend, please refer to the bottom of this MD file

 ## Features